Medical Volunteer Program in Sri Lanka

 Explore Sri Lanka’s diverse and beautiful landscapes

-Stay in a volunteer house or homestay in tropical Kandy
+Stay in a volunteer house in tropical Kandy

 This program is ideal for:

 What to expect and how you'll make an impact

 Training hospitals have huge benefits both for budding medical professionals and members of the community.
 They provide opportunities for students to see and experience healthcare first-hand, while locals have better access to affordable treatment.

 Medical volunteers in Sri Lanka are placed in a training hospital in an observational capacity, shadowing local staff and providing assistance where necessary.
 Local regulations prevent volunteers from working alone, so you should not expect independent tasks.